tylim88/FireSword/README.md

 Some time our API data requirement is less strict, we **do not** want to reject the whole data just because:

-1. some information is incorrect
+1. some information is incorrect(correct key but incorrect value)
-2. extra information
+2. extra information(unknown keys)

 At the same time we don't want to save them into database, we just want to save whatever that is correct.